Trauma and Abuse Resources

 7 Guidelines for Conversation

-As the current situation is extraordinarily difficult to talk about, the elders would like to offer some encouragements for how to relate to and care for each other well during this time of collective processing (click each guideline below for more detail):
+Trauma and abuse can be extraordinarily difficult to talk about.
+Here are some encouragements for how to relate to and care for others during any time of collective processing (click each guideline below for more detail):

 Mental Health and Traumatic Experiences